igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 ## Upstream Loss   {#upstreamloss}

-Blocks of N (half of Q Period) consecutive packets are sent with the same value of the Q bit, followed by another block of N packets with inverted value of the Q bit.
+Blocks of N (Q run length) consecutive packets are sent with the same value of the Q bit, followed by another block of N packets with an inverted value of the Q bit.
 Hence, knowing the value of N, an on-path observer can estimate the amount of loss after observing at least N packets.
-The upstream loss rate is one minus the average number of packets in a block of packets with the same Q value divided by N.
+The upstream loss rate (`u`) is one minus the average number of packets in a block of packets with the same Q value (`p`) divided by N (`u=1-avg(p)/N`).

 The observer needs to be able to tolerate packet reordering that can blur the edges of the square signal.

-The observer also needs to differentiate packets as belonging to different connections, since they use independent counters.
+The observer needs to differentiate packets as belonging to different connections, since they use independent counters.

-The choice of N strikes a compromise: the observation could become too unreliable in case of packet reordering and loss if N is too small; and when N is too large, short connections may not yield a useful upstream loss measurement.

-To leave some room for adaptation, we only constrain the sender to select an N that is (1) constant for a given connection and (2) equal to a power of two.
-The latter allows on-path observers to derive N after a few periods.
-It is thus also acceptable for a simple implementation to choose a global constant; N=64 has been extensively tried in large-scale field tests and yielded good results.

 ## Correlating End-to-End and Upstream Loss    {#losscorrelation}

-Upstream loss is calculated by observing the actual packets that did not suffer the upstream loss.
+Upstream loss is calculated by observing packets that did not suffer the upstream loss.
 End-to-end loss, however, is calculated by observing subsequent packets after the sender's protocol detected the loss.
 Hence, end-to-end loss is generally observed with a delay of between 1 RTT (loss declared due to multiple duplicate acknowledgments) and 1 RTO (loss declared due to a timeout) relative to the upstream loss.

 The connection RTT can sometimes be estimated by timing protocol handshake messages.
 This RTT estimate can be greatly improved by observing a dedicated